spaghettifunk/pinot-operator/README.md

 ## How to develop

 The operator is based on the `kubebuilder` project and it has being scaffolded with it.
+To make it run, you need to do a few steps:

+1. `make generate` to generate the `deepcopy` files
+2. `make manifests` to generate the correct CRDs
+3. Initiate KinD with `kind create cluster`.
+If you do not have KinD, check this [page](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) to install it
+4. `make install` to deploy the CRDs to your cluster
+5. `WATCH_NAMESPACE=pinot-system POD_NAMESPACE=pinot-system make run` to run the pinot-controller locally

+If you want to stop the controller, press `CTRL-C` and wait 30 seconds for the `stop handler` to complete.

 ### Install kubebuilder